-MIAD's growth over the past five years is unlike almost any college in the country.
-In five years, we will be part of or leading the national conversation about creativity.
-Institutions will turn to us for answers about serving an incredibly diverse student population.
-And MIAD students, alumni, faculty, and staff will be known for fearless problem solving.
+MIAD's growth over the past five years is unlike most colleges in the country.
+In five years we will be central to the national conversations about making, social justice, and equity.
+We will be known as a community builder, serving an incredibly diverse student population.
+And MIAD students, alumni, faculty, and staff will be known for unapologetic, values-driven problem solving.